ChetanTakyar/Timelines/README.md

 # Timelines

-This is a simple website to showcase historical dates between iOS beta releases and predictions for iOS 14 betas
+This is a simple website to showcase iOS releases and patch notes with the use of a Timeline.

-TESTING MARK'S FIRST PUSH